codio/knowledge/source/instructors/authoring/guides/blueprints.rst

 Use Blueprints to save your Markdown content and **Layout** settings as reusable templates for guide pages.
 When creating new pages, you can use these Blueprints to facilitate consistent styling and formatting across all your guides.

 ..
-Note:: Blueprints are stored in courses and are available to all assignments in a course.
+Note:: Blueprints are stored in courses and are available to all assignments in a course and in any any of its clone.
 They cannot be used in standalone projects.

 Creating a **Blueprint**
 ------------------------